ishikasoni2005/Seo-Analyzer/README.md

 # 🚀 SEO Analyzer Web App

-An intelligent SEO Analyzer that extracts keywords, analyzes content readability, and suggests keyword insertion to optimize text for better search engine visibility.
+An intelligent SEO Analyzer developed at **Zenerotech Pvt.
+Ltd.** that extracts keywords, analyzes content readability, and suggests keyword insertion to optimize text for better search engine visibility.
 Built using **FastAPI**, **TextRazor API**, and **spaCy**, with a responsive frontend for real-time content optimization.

 ---